The Second Presbyterian Church of Cranbury

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Todd Beamer (about 500 feet away, measured in a direct line); The Cranbury Dam (approx. 0.3 miles away); Site of Encampment (approx. 0.3 miles away); Cranberry Mills (approx. 0.4 miles away); The First Presbyterian Church and Cemetery (approx. half a mile away); Site of House of Dr. Hezekiah Stites (approx. 0.7 miles away); Parsonage Barn (approx. 0.7 miles away); Hightstown (approx. 3.1 miles away).
 Touch for a list and map of all markers in Cranbury.

 Credits.
 This page was last revised on July 16, 2016.
-This page originally submitted on July 15, 2016, by Stephen Kokoska of North Brunswick, New Jersey.
-This page has been viewed 166 times since then and 7 times this year.
+It was originally submitted on July 15, 2016, by Stephen Kokoska of North Brunswick, New Jersey.
+This page has been viewed 236 times since then and 33 times this year.
 Photos: 1, 2, 3, 4. submitted on July 15, 2016, by Stephen Kokoska of North Brunswick, New Jersey. • Bill Pfingsten was the editor who published this page.